Infineon/mtb-example-wifi-https-client/README.md

     Successfully sent GET request to http server
     The http status code is :: 0
     ```
 12. If the selected method is `HTTPS_PUT_METHOD` to register a new HTTP resource ("/myhellomessage=Hello!").
-The HTTPS server creates a new resource called "myhellomessage".The new resource creation logs you can find in server logs.
+The HTTPS server creates a new resource called "myhellomessage".
+In the new resource creation logs, you can find the server logs.

     ```
     HTTP PUT Request..